 In this post we overview a simple unauthenticated synchronous Byzantine Agreement protocol that is based on the Phase-King protocol of Berman, Garay, and Perry 1989-92.
 We refer also to Jonathan Katz’s excellent write-up on this same protocol from 2013.
-We offer a modern approach that decomposes the Phase-King protocol into a Gradecast building block.
+We offer a modern approach that decomposes the Phase-King protocol into a Graded Consensus building block.

 Phase-King has optimal resilience of $n=3t+1$, runs in asymptotically optimal $3(t+1)$ rounds (recall that $t+1$ rounds is optimal) and each message contains just a few bits for a total of $O(n^3)$ messages (recall that $\Omega(n^2)$ messages are needed and we will show how to get it in later posts).

 Each party has an input $v \in {V}$ and parties are ordered $P_1,\dots, P_n$.
-For simplicity we describe the protocol in the lock step model.
+For simplicity, we describe the protocol in the lock step model.

 • (Validity): If all honest parties have the same input value, then all of them output this value with grade 2.